OpagueGlass/pokemon-battle/README.md

 - **Rotating Mode**: Reverses the bottom half of the team.
 - **Optimised Mode**: Toggles the sorting order.

-### Battle Tower
+## Battle Tower

-In the Battle Tower, the player faces a series of enemy teams.
+The player faces a series of enemy teams with a battle mode.
 Both the player's and enemy teams has a set number of lives.
 The enemy teams take it in turns to battle the player's team, and the result is either a win/loss or draw.
 The losing team loses a life, and in the result of a draw both teams lose a life.

 The order in which enemy teams face the player team is determined as follows: